awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 After you add lifecycle hooks to your Auto Scaling group, they work as follows:

-1. Responds to scale\-out events by launching instances and scale\-in events by terminating instances\.
+1. The Auto Scaling group responds to scale\-out events by launching instances and scale\-in events by terminating instances\.

-1. Puts the instance into a wait state \(`Pending:Wait` or `Terminating:Wait`\)\.
-The instance is paused until either you continue or the timeout period ends\.
+1. The lifecycle hook puts the instance into a wait state \(`Pending:Wait` or `Terminating:Wait`\)\.
+The instance is paused until you continue or the timeout period ends\.

 1. You can perform a custom action using one or more of the following options:
    + Define a CloudWatch Events target to invoke a Lambda function when a lifecycle action occurs\.
 The Lambda function is invoked when Amazon EC2 Auto Scaling submits an event for a lifecycle action to CloudWatch Events\.
 The event contains information about the instance that is launching or terminating, and a token that you can use to control the lifecycle action\.